Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Preliminaries

+We also remark that the regularization parameter $\lambda$ will depend on the sample size $n$, with $\lambda(n)$ going to zero as $n$ tends to infinity, so the upper bound of $\lambda \in (0,1)$ is not essential and can be smaller if necessary. \end{remark}

-{ To evaluate the performance of the spectral algorithm $\hat{f}_\lambda$, we consider the generalization error (or excess risk)~\citep{andreaschristmann2008_SupportVector} defined by
+To evaluate the performance of the spectral algorithm $\hat{f}_\lambda$, we consider the generalization error (or excess risk)~\citep{andreaschristmann2008_SupportVector} defined by

 Moreover, it is more convenient to consider its conditional expectation with respect to $X$, namely $\E \left[ \norm{\hat{f}_\lambda - \fstar}_{L^2}^2 \mid X \right] $, which is still a random variable depending on $X$.
-If the noise $\epsilon = y - \fstar(x)$ is independent of $x$, this conditional expectation is just taking the expectation over the noise.
-For our main result, we will derive a precise estimation of this quantity in a high-probability form. }
+This conditional quantity allows us to derive the bias-variance decomposition in the most natural and precise way.
+If the noise $\epsilon = y - \fstar(x)$ is independent of $x$, this conditional expectation is just the expectation over the noise.

+Passing the conditional expectation to the unconditional expectation $\E \norm{\hat{f}_\lambda - \fstar}_{L^2}^2$ only requires taking the expectation over $X$ afterward, while high-probability bounds on \( \norm{\hat{f}_\lambda - \fstar}_{L^2}^2 \) can also be established by applying standard concentration inequalities to the noise terms.
+Therefore, we will focus on the conditional quantity throughout the paper to streamline the presentation.

-However, to derive the precise generalization error curve, the above definition of filter functions is not sufficient for our purpose.
-The key novelty of our techniques is that we develop a special argument based on analytical functional calculus.
+However, to derive the precise generalization error curve, the above definition of filter functions is not sufficient for our purposes.
+The key novelty of our techniques is that we develop a special argument based on analytic functional calculus.
 To this end, we introduce the following assumption on the analytic filter function.
-As far as we know, we are the first to consider such properties of the filter function.
+As far as we know, we are the first to consider such properties of filter functions.

 \begin{assumption}[Analytic filter function] Let